JanDexter/admin/README.md

-# Customer Management Dashboard
+# CO-Z Reservation System

-A modern, full-featured web application built with Laravel 11, Inertia.js, and Vue.js for comprehensive customer relationship management.
-This application provides a streamlined admin interface focused on customer data management and co-workspace service reservations.
+A modern, full-featured web application built with Laravel 11, Inertia.js, and Vue.js for comprehensive reservation system.
+This application provides a streamlined admin interface and customer interface focused on co-workspace service reservations.

 ## 🏁 Final Stack & Modules